 One of the best ways to focus more on the prospect is to ask more probing sales questions to learn more about the prospect’s needs, interests, pain points, etc.

-Yes, this is a fairly simple product and low-cost item, and most salespeople who sell something like this just deliver a “product-focused” sales pitch.
-But that does not mean that she could not have sold more by being a little more sophisticated and here are examples of probing sales questions the salesperson could have asked:
+Yes, this is a relatively simple and low-cost product, and most salespeople who sell something like this deliver a “product-focused” sales pitch.
+But that does not mean that she could not have sold more by being a little more sophisticated; here are examples of probing sales questions the salesperson could have asked:

-If the salesperson asked me or any of the other prospects questions like these, she would have gathered a lot of valuable information.
+If the salesperson asked me or any of the other prospects questions like these, she would have gathered much valuable information.
 And this information would help the salesperson in two ways.

 First, the answers back would tell her which prospects fit best and needed the product the most.
-This would make it clear for her to know which prospect to focus more time and attention on.
-The second way that the answers to these questions would help is that they would help her to close the sale, as certain answers would highlight the need and justification to move forward.
+This would make it straightforward for her to know which prospect to focus more time and attention on.
+The second way the answers to these questions would help is that they would help her close the sale, as specific answers would highlight the need and justification to move forward.

-Again, while this is a very simple sales presentation example, you can apply what is missing here to any sales pitch and that is to ask more probing sales questions to learn more about the prospect.
+Again, while this is a straightforward sales presentation example, you can apply what is missing here to any sales pitch, and that is to ask more probing sales questions to learn more about the prospect.